Matsqui First Nation

-The Matsqui First Nation (Máthxwi) is the band government of the Matsqui people, a Sto:lo Aboriginal group located in the Central Fraser Valley region, at Matsqui, in the northern part of Abbotsford, British Columbia, Canada.
+Matsqui First Nation (Máthxwi) is the band government of the Matsqui people, a Sto:lo Aboriginal group located in the Central Fraser Valley region, at Matsqui, in the northern part of Abbotsford, British Columbia, Canada.
 They are a member government of the Sto:lo Nation tribal council.

 Its governance structure is a custom electoral system.
 The current chief is Alice McKay.